ArtHitParade

 In 1616 Ribera, aged 25, arrives in Naples which is then a Spanish possession.
 He will never return to his country but wishes to state his origin by signing his works Jusepe de Ribera español.
 He is also nicknamed Lo Spagnoletto.

 He paints other Senses in 1637 with allegories completely different from his earlier series.
 Hearing is a girl who plays the tambourine with an expression of deep happiness, personifying the pleasure of the senses.
-This oil on canvas 60 x 46 cm is estimated £ 5M for sale by Sotheby's in London on July 3, lot 24.
+This oil on canvas 60 x 46 cm was sold for £ 5.7M by Sotheby's on July 3, 2019, lot 24.

 This figure was painted by Ribera at the end of his tenebrist phase, with a black background in the style of his friend Velazquez.
 In the series of popular types, she thus appears in the continuity of his picturesque bearded milking woman (Mujer barbuda) painted in 1631.